 The best grill cover, therefore, is the barrier between the elements and your grill.
 They stop potential threats that not only include the elements, but things such as large wildlife making winter nests, dust, pollen, and general waste.
 To surmise, the best grill cover will prolong the lifespan of your grill by shielding it from anything that might do it harm.

 What are Grill Covers Made From?

 You will see grill covers made from almost anything if you look hard enough.
 But for commercial grill covers, you will probably notice that manufacturers will use three different kinds of materials.

 - Polyester – Probably the most common grill cover you will come across.
 It has certain advantages such as being lightweight, easy to clean and hugely versatile.
 Polyester grill covers will stand up to almost all weather conditions.
 Durability is sometimes a factor that will let these covers down.

 - Vinyl – Vinyl grill covers offer great protection from rain and snow as they are highly waterproof.
-Durability questions also arise from time to time with these covers so if a vinyl grill cover is really what you want then I suggest opting for the thicker versions.
+Durability questions also arise from time to time with these covers.
+So if a vinyl grill cover is really what you want then I suggest opting for the thicker versions.

-- Air Vents – Grill covers with air vents will help eliminate build-up of moisture and condensation in your BBQ.
+- Air Vents – Grill covers with air vents will help eliminate the build-up of moisture and condensation in your BBQ.
 There will normally be a pair of vents that will allow air to circulate keeping all the enclosed contents fresh and not stale.
 Air vents can also act as a blocker to your grill cover ballooning by allowing trapped air an escape route.

 Grill Cover Maintenance